hiufung-kwok/All-About-Java/readme.md

 * [Com](./src/com):
     Which is a 1 to 1 mapping to original src code.
 Let say wanna know more BigDecimal which having **java.math.BigDecimal** as package name.
-Then the relavant Src code example would be placed under the idential package path which is **com.math.simpleUsage**.
+Then the relavant Src code example would be placed under the idential package path which is **com.lang.math.simpleUsage**.
 * [Design-Pattern](./src/designPattern):
     Varies implementation of software pattern.
 * [Fundamental](./src/fundamental):